 Karen (she/her) is a Brooklyn native that first became involved with CYI as a facilitator for SLI in 2019.
 Coming back to CYI, she hopes to continue to serve and advocate for the Asian diaspora in the city.
 A recent graduate from Bryn Mawr College with a BA in Biochemistry, she is currently based in Boston, MA where she works on blood platelet research.
 In her free time, Karen likes to try new restaurants and bike along the river.

-Brian He is a recent first-gen college graduate and has been involved with CYI's Summer Leadership Institute for two years.
+Brian is a first-gen college graduate and has been involved with CYI's Summer Leadership Institute for two years.
 He is passionate about youth empowerment and exploring the place of Asian Americans both domestically and abroad.
 Brian also helps organize the Taiwan-America Student Conference (TASC).
 Brian holds a bachelor's degree in Statistics from the University of Rochester.
 He is particularly interested in the digitalization of health and the use of quantitative methods to solve problems in science and medicine.
 In his free time he likes to play basketball, read books, and learn different languages.

-Hazem Ibrahim is a Posse scholar who has held various leadership roles in programs dedicated to underserved communities.
+Hazem is a Posse scholar who has held various leadership roles in programs dedicated to underserved communities.
 During his undergraduate studies, he served as a SummerStart Residential Advisor and taught financial literacy to inner-city youth.
 Currently, he works as a consultant in the banking and financial service industry and is excited to leverage his experience to create positive, lasting impacts for CYI.
 Hazem holds a B.S. in Finance, Accounting, and Economics from Syracuse University and is based in NYC.
 Although he spent only one semester in Hong Kong, he can often be found in Chinatown trying to convince his buddies he’s a dumpling expert.
 Equally likely, he can be spotted running along either river in Manhattan.